marxjoy/pizza/README.md

 * [Setup](#setup)

 ## General info
-Django Project3 form CS50 Web Programming with Python and JavaScript Course
+Django Project3 from CS50 Web Programming with Python and JavaScript Course
-#pizza #ordering #system #CS50 #Project 3

 ## Technologies
 Project is created with: